How to Start an LLC in Massachusetts

 Note: Fax filings must include a cover sheet.

-If you’re expanding your existing LLC to the state of Massachusetts, you will need to form a foreign LLC.
+Note: If you're expanding your existing business to the state of Massachusetts, you'll need to register as a foreign limited liability company (LLC).

 Step 4: Create a Massachusetts LLC Operating Agreement